-- No, but it is ok to use the cover and abstract. - Please notice that the contents (text, tables, figures) need to be in the final form.
-No changes are allowed after the start of pre-examination, unless your pre-examiners ask you to make changes.
+- the contents (text, tables, figures) need to be in the final form. - No changes are allowed after the start of pre-examination, unless your pre-examiners ask you to make changes.

 Steps to approach pre-examination (1/2)

 Studies and study right